newt10/ts2json-schema/README.md

 ## Why use this?
 This utility allows you to create schemas using either [typescript-json-schema](https://github.com/YousefED/typescript-json-schema) or [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator).
 It enhances the functionality of [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator) by allowing you to create individual schema files for specific types.
-Additionaly the utility also support pattern matching for filenames and typenames that give you a lot of control in automatically generating schemas in your workflow.
+Additionaly the utility also supports pattern matching for filenames and typenames that give you a lot of control in generating schemas within your workflow.

 ## Installation
 Global: `npm install -g ts2json-schema`